SweepCasinos > Vegas Gems

 Vegas Gems Promo Codes

-• Bejewel Chest activates after 20K Shards (1st buy only)
+• Bejewel Chest: unlocked after 20K Shards (1x buy only).

-• Daily Chest resets on a 24-hour rolling timer
+• Daily Chest resets every 24 hours, rolling

-• Gems Rain drops require session presence (hourly)
+• Gems Rain drops require your presence (hourly)

 🔄 Comparison

-Here’s how the bonus flow at Vegas Gems stacks against two other sweepstakes casino sites.
+Here’s how the bonus flow at Vegas Gems stacks up against two other sweepstakes casino sites.

-I compared the key perks, claim conditions, and bonus types — so you can spot how things trigger and what you’ll need to do to collect.
+I compared all of the main benefits, claiming conditions and bonus type – so you can see how things get triggered and what you need to do to be able to claim.

 Table: Bonus Activation Methods Compared Across Platforms